Natural Strategies for the Epstein-Barr Virus

 • The severely swollen throat may rarely cause the patient to have difficulty breathing due to obstruction of the airway/

 • Enlargement of the spleen is something to watch out for.
-It is recommended that patients don’t rush the recovery process, which may increase the risk of spleen complications.
+It is recommended that patients don’t rush the recovery process, as this may increase the risk of spleen complications.
 It may take up to a month or more to safely return to normal activities.
-In rare cases, the spleen may even rupture, a serious medical condition needing immediate care.
+In rare cases, the spleen may even rupture, which is a serious medical condition needing immediate care.

 Symptoms of a ruptured spleen may include: